usdot-fhwa-stol/carma-platform/carma_cooperative_perception/docs/stack_design.md

 We also assume actors with local perception abilities have access to object-level data regarding the environment.

 ## General approach with notations
-The CP stack processes perception data in three key stages:
+The CP stack in general has three key stages:

 - Detection Generation:
   - Collects raw detections (D^i_k) from multiple sources (V2X, or local sensors)